alexantSWE/tsukiyoPDF/README.md

 # inspiration
 getting to know Rust from a hands-on approach (since Rust is a really solid language and also all the craze recently, specially in the Linux space)

-I really liked NightPDF project and was hoping to do something remotely similar , if possible, without the help of Electron or Tauri
+I really liked NightPDF project and was hoping to do something remotely similar(although this and NightPDF are too vastly different) , I would like to, if possible, do it without the help of Electron or Tauri
-I still don't know about the UI framework that I'll be choosing, so, at first I would like to have a working CLI

 As I'm an utter noob, I'll start with the very basics and slowly crawl my way up to more "advanced" stuff.
 **this project will probably stay as "educational", for a long long while**